Zee22780/simply/README.md

 ## Simply Performance Management

-Simply is a simple performance management system designed for managers to tracking employee performance.
+Simply is a simple performance management system designed for managers to track employee performance.

 ---
 ## Check Out Simply